mohanbera/sample-gRPC-node/README.md

-# Simple Grpc implementation with nodejs
+# Simple gRPC implementation with nodejs

 Simple implementation for Unary, Server streaming, & client streaming for gRPC.